BartMassey/advent-of-code-2020/day09/README.md

 ---

-Finally the dreaded dynamic programming problem.
-But realistically my difficulties in correctly reading the problem description were a bigger time-sink, in spite of my trying to be careful.
+Part 2 looked like finally the dreaded dynamic programming problem.
+Then I realized my mistake.
+See the Day 9 README in the `main` branch of this repo for details.

-Also, I really wish the test instance wouldn't have different parameters than the input instance: it is easy to forget to switch between the two.
-Ideally, the instance would just start with the window length.

-This is *not* a decryption problem.
-I don't know why it is labeled as one.
+Nevertheless, here's a dynamic programming solution.

 ---